Which city is cheaper, Seattle or Jacksonville?

 Seattle gets a good bit of rain this time of year.
 Jacksonville usually gets less rain in January than Seattle.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Seattle receives 5.4 inches (136 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both Jacksonville and Seattle.
+The beaches and the activities around the city are the main draw to Jacksonville this time of year.
 Also, many travelers come to Seattle for the beaches, the activities around the city, and the natural beauty.

 Jacksonville is much warmer than Seattle in the spring.
-The temperature in Jacksonville is usually 68°F (20°C) in April, and Seattle stays around 51°F (11°C).
+The daily temperature in Jacksonville averages around 68°F (20°C) in April, and Seattle fluctuates around 51°F (11°C).

 People are often attracted to the plentiful sunshine in Seattle this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives more sunshine than Seattle during spring.
 Jacksonville gets 285 hours of sunny skies, while Seattle receives 212 hours of full sun in the spring.